MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 organizations fully grasp the art of having conversations that are meaningful and propel progress.

-### So what is the problem with conversations?
+### What is the problem with conversations?

-People give lots of excuses for avoiding important conversations.
-But at the heart of it, it’s because:

-- It’s not always clear how to facilitate a good conversation and therefore the value is unclear.

-- Conversations about feedback can feel awkward and/or intimidating.
+People have lots of reasons for avoiding important conversations.
+It’s not always clear how to facilitate a good conversation and therefore the value is unclear.
+Conversations about feedback can feel awkward or intimidating.

 ## The reason Viva People Science developed the ACT Conversation.